openstack/magnum/doc/source/userguide.rst

   and flannel run as systemd services.

 Log into the servers
-  You can log into the master servers using the login 'minion' and the keypair specified in the baymodel.
+  You can log into the master servers using the login 'fedora' and the keypair specified in the baymodel.

 External load balancer for services